stochasticHydroTools/libMobility/docs/source/installation.rst

 It is advisable to install the library in the conda environment, so that the python bindings are available.
 The environment variable ``$CONDA_PREFIX`` is set to the root of the conda environment.

-CMake will compile all modules under the ``solvers`` directory as long as they adhere to the conventions described in "Adding a new solver".

 After compilation, the python bindings will be available in the conda environment under the name ``libMobility``.
+See :ref:`usage` for more information.

 The following variables are available to customize the compilation process: